 English & Social Studies Department

-Ms Cara Bearden completed her degree in Mathematics from Alverno College in 2005.
+Ms. Cara Bearden completed her degree in Mathematics from Alverno College in 2005.
 She received her Secondary Math Certification in 2007 for Texas.
 She taught math for seven years at Crockett High School, where she also served as the AP math teacher lead.
 In 2012, she joined the National Math and Science Initiative as a presenter and mentor.
-Ms Bearden offers exam preparation sessions for students in AP statistics and general AP math exam preparation.
+Ms. Bearden offers exam preparation sessions for students in AP statistics and general AP math exam preparation.
 At NMSI, she also mentors teachers, providing them with resources and offering support.
 She joined APA in 2018.

 Ms. Penny Smeltzer earned a Bachelor of Science in Mathematics and History, with an additional certification in English, from Western Michigan University.
-Ms Penny boasts an incredibly diverse and well-rounded background in teaching Mathematics.
+Ms. Penny boasts an incredibly diverse and well-rounded background in teaching Mathematics.
 Her passion is Advanced Placement Statistics.
 In addition to teaching at Austin Peace Academy, she continues to serve as a consultant for the College board, as an AP grader and rubric writer, and member of the AP Statistics Test Development Committee.
 Penny also works as a statistics content specialist for the National Mathematics and Science Initiative.
 Her dedication to professional development has helped teachers and students from coast to coast as well as in Singapore and Hong Kong.
 Penny’s recognition includes 2015 Presidential Award Finalist, 2011 O’Donnell AP Teacher of the Year, 2010 Intel Teacher of Merit, 2009 Texas Exes Outstanding Teacher, the 2008 national winner of the Siemen’s Teacher Award, 2007 District Teacher of the Year, and 2006 Toyota International Teacher Award.
 This is a result of her connecting material to the students and engaging with them on a deeper level.
-Ms Penny joined the APA community from Westwood High school as a Mathematics teacher as well as a peer advisor and mentor for the APA Teaching Staff for Math and Science.
-Ms Penny joined APA in 2015.
+Ms. Penny joined the APA community from Westwood High school as a Mathematics teacher as well as a peer advisor and mentor for the APA Teaching Staff for Math and Science.
+Ms. Penny joined APA in 2015.

-Sr. Shabana Tabassum has a Bachelor of Science degree from Bangalore University, India and has completed a Diploma in Software Applications.
-Her prior experience includes teaching at elementary school at International School in Saudi Arabia as well as computer system administration.
-Her artistic and creative background lead to her becoming APA’s art teacher, where her high standards motivate to put forth their best into their artwork.
+Ms. Shabana Tabassum has a Bachelor of Science degree from Bangalore University, India and has completed a Diploma in Software Applications.
+Her prior experience includes teaching at lower elementary school at International School in Saudi Arabia as well as computer system administration.
+Her artistic and creative background led to her becoming APA’s art teacher, where her high standards motivate to put forth their best into their artwork.
 Furthermore, her passion for the field ignites interest for the students and allows them to tap unfulfilled potential.
 She joined APA in 2010.